Project and analyses

 run1 and then click the “Clone analysis” button from the ribbon menu.
 One can also right-click on

-run1 and then choose “Create new analysis from this”.
+run1 and then choose “Clone analysis”.

 A new dialog window will pop-up where we can name our cloned analysis.
 We will use the default name,